 All submissions will be handled electronically via the conference's (account is needed) easy chair website.
 All authors must agree to the policies stipulated below.
 Papers are limited to six pages, including figures and tables.
 Additional pages containing only cited references are allowed.
 Please refer to the following files for detailed templates:

-A complete paper should be submitted using the above templates, which are blind-submission review-formatted templates.
+A complete paper should be submitted using the above templates, which are single blind-submission review-formatted templates, so the author names should be provided in the paper.
 The length should match that intended for final publication.
 Papers with more than 6 pages will be returned to authors for corrections.

 Conflict Responsibilities: It is the primary author's responsibility to ensure that all authors on their paper have registered their institutional conflicts into EasyChair.
 For each author, please enter the domain of his/her current institution (example: cs.jhu.edu; microsoft.com).
 Please enter ONLY ONE institution, except when the author was in more than one institution in the last 12 months.
 DO NOT enter the domain of email providers such as gmail.com.
 This institutional conflict information will be used in conjunction with prior authorship conflict information to resolve assignments to both reviewers and area chairs.
 If a paper is found to have an undeclared or incorrect institutional conflict, the paper may be summarily rejected.

 Please follow the instructions of the author kit provided by the IEEE CPS to upload and also register your camera-ready paper by the deadline.
 The page limits of camera-ready papers are 6 pages, including all figures, tables, and references.
 No extra pages allowed.
 Submitted camera-ready papers without completion of full registration will not be included in the conference proceedings.
 At least one author of each registered paper is required to give an oral presentation at the conference.